mdela359/travel_partner_2/README.md

 - Every team member should have the same developing environment and set up.
   - Same software versions
   - Same modules installed

+- Access to AWS for Every Team Member

 ## Contributing